 SEND - Transition

 Starting school is an exciting time for both children and parents, with a lot of information and new routines to learn, it can be quite a challenging time.
-Therefore, we have put together this booklet to try to help answer some of those questions you and your child may have and to give you some guidance about how you can support your child to help ensure a smooth transition into school.

 If your child has additional needs, please do not hesitate to contact the school to inform us so that we can ensure we have the support in place to help your child's transition to school as smooth as possible.